There are few places in Europe that have a package as complete as Italy.

 On the southern-east heel of Italy’s boot is Puglia, the region bordering the Adriatic sea.
 It is a place known for its exquisite olive oil, coastal towns and seascapes.
 It is also home to many hidden beaches, ruins and restaurants.
 Undoubtedly a place worth exploring, away from the buzz away from the tourism beehive.

-Every year my family and I take a trip to Italy.
+Every year my family and I take a trip to Italy, this year we made matching hoodies with the best custom printed hoodies company.
 Usually to the seaside in Liguria, or hit up the vineyards in the Umbria region.
 As of yet the south of Italy has been rather foreign to me and a place I had longed to explore a little.
 So when the wonderful Jori White and her team invited me and a handful of foodies and journalists along, for a trip to the south, I jumped, pronto, at the chance.

 We were staying in the newly renovated Masseria Petrarolo an old farmhouse, in the heart of 30 hectare of olives.
 Just an hour drive away from Bari airport.